chainwikinet/wikijs-farm-content/strategy.md

 [farm MUSE in the GPUNKS20-ETH pool](https://etherscan.io/address/0xe6e0B4294eF6a518bB702402e9842Df2a2Abf1B1)

 **1INCH**
-Summary: deposit funds into Sushiswap to receive an LP token; deposit the LP token into Harvest to automatically harvest the rewards.
+Summary: deposit funds into 1inch to receive an LP token; deposit the LP token into Harvest to automatically harvest the rewards.
 Rewards: Reward tokens are sold for additional deposited token.

 Active Strategies: 1inch `1INCH-ETH`, `1INCH-USDC`, `1INCH-WBTC`